 London opening for Museum of Illusions

-The attraction on Tottenham Court Road will feature over 70 installations, including an interactive display of 10 Downing Street where visitors can climb the façade and hang from the famous black door.
+The attraction on Tottenham Court Road features over 70 installations, including an interactive display of 10 Downing Street where visitors can climb the façade and hang from the famous black door.
 Other rooms include a flipped perspective of a ‘typical’ London street with a red phone box and recognisable road signs, plus classic illusions such as the Walk-In Kaleidoscope, Vortex Tunnel and Infinity Room.

-Kim Schaefer, CEO at Museum of Illusions says: “We’re really excited to be bringing Museum of Illusions to London, a city full of creativity, curiosity, and culture.
+Kim Schaefer, CEO at Museum of Illusions said: “We’re really excited to be bringing Museum of Illusions to London, a city full of creativity, curiosity, and culture.
 It feels like the perfect place for our most ambitious experience yet.”

 “Opening in London is a big step for our brand as we continue to grow around the world.
 More and more people are looking for fun, hands-on experiences, and we see a great opportunity to be part of that in major cultural cities.
 After the great response to our Manchester location, this new opening shows how committed we are to the UK and to growing the Museum of Illusions brand globally.”